-Where it all started . . . at the home of Harry Overly.
+Where is all started in 1956 . . . at the home of Harry E. Overly

 In 1956, Harry Overly first decorated his rural Armbrust home with just a few strands of lights.
 Most people would have been content stopping right there but Harry's vision of a light display happened when he was encouraged by the delight of his four children.